sul-dlss/purl/README.md

 Deployment is handled automatically via Jenkins when a release is published to GitHub.

 ## Data
-Purl data is stored in a pair-tree structure starting at `Settings.document_cache_root`.
+Data is stored in a pair-tree structure starting at `/stacks`.
 In each pair-tree is a file called `cocina.json` which is the public representation of the current version of the object.
 There is also a `meta.json` file that holds information about where this object is released to.
 The `meta.json` is not versionable data.
 Additionally there is an XML file called `public` which has a representation of the object that was derived from `cocina.json`.

 ## Search engine indexing